MaviccPRP/ml_ner/README.md

 A list of the classes used in the project.
 For the full Pythondocs see the .py files.

-* **bootstrap**
-    Bootstrapping algorithm that extracts positive sentences and negative situation phrases given a corpus.

 * **class ArffAndSciKitDataCreator**
     Class to create an arff filefrom a given list of features and values created by the corpus_reader and feature_extractor.

 * **class FeatureExtractor**
     Class to extract a list of predefined features.

 * **class CorpusReader**
     Corpus Reader for the Ontonotes 2012 conll corpus